 a.
 The bases by category of investment income for excluding (nonadmitting) any investment income due and accrued;

 b.
-Disclose total amount excluded.
+Disclose total amount excluded;

+c.
+Disclose the gross, nonadmitted and admitted amounts for interest income due and accrued.

+d.
+Disclose aggregate deferred interest and cumulative amounts of paid-in-kind (PIK) interest included in the current principal balance.

 8. Refer to the Preamble for further discussion regarding disclosure requirements.